Have you ever thought that media monitoring is a buzzword? If yes, it’s high time to debunk this myth.

-Being present online isn’t enough – to break through your competitors and reach potential (and existing) customers with your message, you need to boost your marketing activities and track what clients are saying about your brand on the Internet.
-Thankfully you don’t have to hire new employees who work day and night shifts – the only thing you need is a powerful social listening system.
+But being present online isn’t enough.
+To break through your competitors and reach potential (and existing) customers with your message, you need to boost your marketing activities and track what clients are saying about your brand on the Internet.
+Thankfully you don’t have to hire new employees who work day and night – the only thing you need is a powerful media monitoring system.

 What is Media Monitoring?

 Luckily, the digital world provides a variety of marketing automation tools and tactics.
 So what exactly does media monitoring mean in the digital world?
 It’s also the process of listening to what people say about your brand.
-However, you can track mentions across the web on any existing and publicly available website.
+However, you can track mentions across the web on any existing and publicly available website – also on yours, obviously.
+But to do it right, you should be using pagerduty alternatives to always have an eye on your website.

 The real difference between media monitoring and social listening